-University of California, Los Angeles (UCLA) and Charles R. Drew University for Science and Medicine
+University of California, Los Angeles (UCLA) and Charles R. Drew University for Science and Medicine (CDU)

 Grant Information

-The Center begins with the lived experiences of those whose needs and expertise have been historically underrepresented.
-It acts as a creative incubator for generating new ways to develop research collaborations, train the next generation of scholars, and affect social change in genuine partnership with community members.
+The Center begins with the lived experiences of those whose needs and expertise have been historically underrepresented in neuroscience.
+It acts as a creative incubator for generating new ways to develop research collaborations, train the next generation of scholars, and effect social change in genuine partnership with community members.
+Supplemental funding provided in 2025 enables the Center to strengthen its administrative infrastructure and enhance program coordination capacity to more effectively steward community member participation and leadership.

 The Center’s work aligns with the Dana Frontiers objectives to pilot innovative multidirectional engagement opportunities to embed community perspectives in research, policy, and decision-making and to support and empower neuroscience and society practitioners who champion inclusive, effective models of multidirectional engagement with diverse publics so that more communities can use neuroscience to address their priorities.